-&lt;sup>1 Renew Cottonwood Ranch sponsorship agreement (2,650 acres), Broadfoot South lease (15 acres), and complex management and land use agreements (1,140 acres).
+1 Renew Cottonwood Ranch sponsorship agreement (2,650 acres), Broadfoot South lease (15 acres), and complex management and land use agreements (1,140 acres).

-&lt;sup>2The Program will cooperate with Nebraska as it finalizes its Depletion Plan.
+2The Program will cooperate with Nebraska as it finalizes its Depletion Plan.

-Program Water Management 115
+116 Program Water Management

-- Aggressively continue to implement channel conveyance improvements at North Platte choke point 116 through efforts directed toward achieving and maintaining at least 3,000 cfs conveyance capacity while 117 remaining below flood stage, with additional capacity developed as practicably achievable with 118 available resources.
-119 - Implement water releases including short-duration high flows (SDHF) and target flows once Program 120 water projects are operational and choke point conveyance issues are resolved.
-121 - The Program will continue to evaluate the efficacy of available Program water and choke point capacity 122 through time to ensure Program water meets its intended purposes.
-123
+- Aggressively continue to implement channel conveyance improvements at North Platte choke point through efforts directed toward achieving and maintaining at least 3,000 cfs conveyance capacity while remaining below flood stage, with additional capacity developed as practicably achievable with available resources. - Implement water releases including short-duration high flows (SDHF) and target flows once Program water projects are operational and choke point conveyance issues are resolved. - The Program will continue to evaluate the efficacy of available Program water and choke point capacity through time to ensure Program water meets its intended purposes.

-Adaptive Management Plan 125 C.
+C. Adaptive Management Plan

-- The First Increment milestone of implementation of the PRRIP Integrated Research and Monitoring Plan 126 - (IMRP) has been achieved.
-During the Extension, AMP implementation will include evaluation of FWS 127 - target flows in addition to current Program management actions.
-128
+- The First Increment milestone of implementation of the PRRIP Integrated Monitoring and Research Plan - (IMRP) has been achieved.
+During the Extension, AMP implementation will include evaluation of FWS - target flows in addition to current Program management actions.

-Management Actions 129
+130 Management Actions

-- Continued implementation of the management actions specified in the AMP related to SDHF, sediment 130 augmentation, and least tern, piping plover, and whooping crane habitats. - Contribute to reach-scale phragmites and invasive species control efforts.
-132 - Utilization of Program water assets to implement and evaluate flow-related management actions 133 including SDHF and species-related target flows.
-134
+- Continued implementation of the management actions specified in the AMP related to SDHF, sediment augmentation, and least tern, piping plover, and whooping crane habitats. - Contribute to reach-scale phragmites and invasive species control efforts. - Utilization of Program water assets to implement and evaluate flow-related management actions including SDHF and species-related target flows.

-Integrated Monitoring and Research 135
+136 Integrated Monitoring and Research

-- The IMRP will continue to provide the framework for monitoring the implementation and effectiveness of Program management actions during the Extension. - Pallid sturgeon activities in the Extension will be guided by the results of the incremental four-step 138 process adopted by the GC at the September 2016 meeting.
-139 - The Program will continue to consider the emerging science related to climate change in management 140 and decision making.
-141
+- The IMRP will continue to provide the framework for monitoring the implementation and effectiveness of Program management actions during the Extension. - Pallid sturgeon activities in the Extension will be guided by the results of the incremental four-step process adopted by the GC at the September 2016 meeting. - The Program will continue to consider the emerging science related to climate change in management and decision making.

-Independent Science Review 142
+143 Independent Science Review

 - Retain a six-member Independent Scientific Advisory Committee. - Continue peer review and publication of key Program science products relevant to decision making.
-144